Preprint -- The Fundamental Distinction Between Films and Materials

 The Quarter-Wavelength Theory: Misunderstanding Fundamental Relationships

-The quarter-wavelength theory exemplifies this philosophical confusion by incorrectly explaining absorption peaks—which result from destructive wave interference—as material resonance absorption occurring at quarter-wavelength positions.
-This theory defines "matching thickness" and "matching frequency" concepts while erroneously attributing wave interference-induced absorption peaks to material resonance phenomena, fundamentally misunderstanding the physical essence.
-[13, 14]
+The quarter-wavelength theory exemplifies this philosophical confusion by incorrectly explaining absorption peaks—which result from destructive wave interference9, 14—as material resonance absorption occurring at quarter-wavelength positions.16, 17 This theory defines “matching thickness” and “matching frequency” concepts while erroneously attributing wave interference-induced absorption peaks to material resonance phenomena, fundamentally misunderstanding the physical essence.7, 16, 17

 Methodological Implications: Essence vs. Appearance